zt55699/370A3/README.md

 # 370A3
 psql assignment

-#CONFIG FILE
+# CONFIG FILE
 Input your credentials to log into your database, the config file has hints, just replace the hints with you information.

-#GETTING THE FILES TO THE LINUX SERVERS
+# GETTING THE FILES TO THE LINUX SERVERS
-make sure all the files from github are in a single folder then execute the following command in the directory with the folder: scp -r FOLDERNAME NETLINKID@linux.csc.uvic.ca:/home/NETLINKID
+make sure all the files from github are in a single folder then execute the following command in the directory with the folder: scp -r FOLDERNAME NETLINK_ID@linux.csc.uvic.ca:/home/NETLINK_ID

 if this is your first time type yes and then enter your netlinkid password
-#RUNNING THE BASIC FILE TO
+# RUNNING THE BASIC FILE TO
 when you are in: cd FOLDERNAME then type: python3 db_setup.py make sure you updated the config file with your information.